This blog was written by Robin Gupta, Associate Vice President of Innovation at Provar, as part of our ongoing Executive Series.

 Understand the business requirements:

-The first step in designing a test strategy for Salesforce testing is to understand the business requirements.
+The first step in designing a test strategy for Salesforce testing is understanding the business requirements.
 This involves collaborating with the business stakeholders and end-users to identify their needs, pain points, and goals.
-Understanding the business requirements helps to define the scope of the testing effort, and identify the critical areas that need to be tested.
-Think of this step as stepping back, and looking at the bigger picture from a user’s perspective.
+Understanding the business requirements helps to define the scope of the testing effort and identify the critical areas that need to be tested.
+Think of this step as stepping back and looking at the bigger picture from a user’s perspective.

 Define the Test Objectives:

 Once you’ve identified the business requirements, define the test objectives that need to be achieved.
 The test objectives should be specific, measurable, achievable, relevant, and time-bound.
-The test objectives should align with the business goals and objectives, and help in ensuring that the Salesforce application meets the business requirements.
-The test objectives are generally tied to the phases of the product life cycle and act as the compass for steering the engineering team.
+The test objectives should align with the business goals and objectives and help ensure that the Salesforce application meets the business requirements.
+The test objectives are generally tied to the product life cycle phases and act as the compass for steering the engineering team.

 Define the Test Scope:

 Based on the test objectives, define the test scope.
 The test scope should cover all the critical areas of the Salesforce application that need to be tested.
-The test scope should also consider the different types of testing, such as functional testing, integration testing, performance testing, security testing, and regression testing.
-In addition to the various forms of testing, engineering teams must be cognizant of the fact that Salesforce also performs regular updates and tests the platform from their side, so the test scope should always be custom tailored to business requirements.
+The test scope should also consider the different types of testing, such as functional, integration, performance, security, and regression.
+In addition to the various forms of testing, engineering teams must be aware that Salesforce also performs regular updates and tests the platform from their side, so the test scope should always be custom-tailored to business requirements.